Visits and patient stories help educate legislators

 Elected officials say it takes less than 10 individual letters or a handful of phone calls to draw their attention to a particular issue.
 You can make a difference with just a few minutes of your time.
 And we’ll help.

 Each year, patient families travel to Washington, D.C., to speak with members of Congress as part of Family Advocacy Day.
-Meet Antonio Rieder, age 10, from Madison, Wis., who took part in this event in 2013.
+Meet Noah Baral, age 4, from Stevens Point, Wis., who will take part in this event June, 2014.

 Children’s Advocacy Network will keep you up-to-date on issues affecting children’s health and well-being so you can contact your legislators on topics that matter to you.